by Linda Barth

 I glance sideways at Olivia and while I wait for her to say something, I sip hot herbal tea from the pretty china mug she’d handed me.
 I like the way people keep those little stoves, braziers I think they’re called, in some of the chambers.
 It makes things cozier – the heat and light from the burning coals, the spicy smell of the tea.
 Everything here is so much better than, well, than anywhere else.

 I don’t want to risk losing any of it.
 But I have to find out if she knows about what I did.
 No pain, no gain, right?If Jordie hadn’t always said that, Nana would have.
 They would have loved one another.
-But by the time Jordie was part of my life, Nana was already gone.
+But by the time Jordie became part of my life, Nana was already gone.

 Why isn’t Olivia saying anything?
 Is she waiting for me to start?
 I can’t take much more of this.
 My nerves are already shot.
 Every time I think I’m on solid ground again, something shifts.